microsoft/aiida-pyscf/README.md

   ...
 ```

-### Writing orbitals to CUBE files
+### Generating CUBE files

+The `pyscf.tools.cubegen` module provides functions to compute various properties of the system and write them as CUBE files.
+The `PyscfCalculation` plugin currently supports computing the following:

+* molecular orbitals
+* charge density
+* molecular electrostatic potential

-To instruct the calculation to dump a representation of molecular orbitals to CUBE files, add the `cubegen` dictionary to the `parameters` input:
+To instruct the calculation to dump a representation of any of these quantities to CUBE files, add the `cubegen` dictionary to the `parameters` input:
 ```python
 from ase.build import molecule from aiida.engine import run